ottenwbe/bosh-install/README.md

 The bosh director is placed in a private network to prevent direct access from the internet to the bosh deployed vms.
 For the sake of simplicity we assume that you only want to deploy bosh releases in a private network.

-Ultimately this setup would prevent bosh vms from downloading additional software components, i.e., stemcells or bosh releases.
-Since the bosh director cannot be accessed from the Internet.
+Ultimately this setup would prevent bosh vms from downloading additional software components, i.e., stemcells or bosh releases, since the bosh director cannot be accessed from the internet.
 This is where the NAT instance shines.
-It allows our bosh director to access the internet via http(s); but no other protocol.
+It allows your bosh director to access the internet via http(s); but no other protocol.

 ## Automated Deployment of the Environment ##